 - Digital transmission is the transmission of digital pulses between two or more points in a communication system.

-- Digital radio is the transmission of digitally modulated analog carriers between two or more points in a communication system.
+- Digital radio is the transmission of digitally modulated analogue carriers between two or more points in a communication system.

-- The primary advantage is the ease with which digital signals, compared to analog signal, are regenerative.
+- The primary advantage is the ease with which digital signals, compared to analogue signals, are regenerative.

 - As all the transmission lines and circuits have some non-ideal transfer function, there is a distorting effect on the ideal pulse.